 Some surprisingly dangerous foods

-Although the avocado is a healthy fat for people, it is toxic for dogs.
+Although avocado is a healthy fat for people, it is toxic for dogs.
 Avocados contain persin, a fungicidal toxin that can cause vomiting, diarrhea, pancreatitis, and heart damage.
 Both the avocado fruit and pit contain persin.
 The pit also is a choking hazard.

 Neither dogs nor humans should eat raw or undercooked pork because doing so can cause trichinosis, a parasite infection.
 That infection can cause severe muscle damage.